s-ben/Fractal-Mosaics/README.md

 ![Photomosaic New Algorithm Fractal Eye](https://raw.github.com/s-ben/Fractal-Mosaics/gh-pages/images/fractal_trad_compare.png?login=s-ben&token=174f9368670265a272b500a411d902da)

-For a detailed description of the algorithm, see my adademic-style "[paper](http://s-ben.github.io/Fractal-Mosaics/)" on it and documentation links below.
+For a detailed description of the algorithm, see my adademic-style "[paper](http://s-ben.github.io/Fractal-Mosaics/)" on it and documentation below.

 # Prerequisites